qrnvz/Bot/README.md

 !vahish - deletes all your messages (mod required);

-also bot shuffles all messages that are longer than 250 characters;
+also bot shuffles all messages that are longer than 250 characters, exept ASCII art;